Safe Reinforcement Learning Using Black-Box Reachability Analysis: Evaluation

 \section{Evaluation}

-We demonstrate BRSL on two types of environments: safe robot navigation to a goal (on a Turtlebot in Gazebo and on a quadrotor platform in Unreal Engine $4$), and path following (in a point mass environment based on \cite{achiam2017constrained,wagener2021safe}).
+We evaluate BRSL on two types of environments: safe navigation to a goal (a Turtlebot in Gazebo and a quadrotor platform in Unreal Engine $4$), and path following (a point mass based on \cite{achiam2017constrained,wagener2021safe} and a hexarotor in wind in Unreal Engine $4$).
+Figure \ref{fig:sim_envs} shows example environments.
 All code is run on a desktop computer with an Intel i5 11600 CPU and a RTX 3060 GPU.
-We aim to assess the following: \begin{itemize} \item How does BRSL compare against a vanilla baseline (unsafe) RL agent and other safe RL methods (RTS \cite{conf:modelBasedReachRL} and SAILR \cite{wagener2021safe}) in terms of reward and safety? \item How conservative is BRSL in environments where high reward states are near unsafe regions? \item Can BRSL actually be implemented in real time for safety-critical systems? \end{itemize}
+Our code is available \href{https://github.com/Mahmoud-Selim/Safe-Reinforcement-Learning-for-Black-Box-Systems-Using-Reachability-Analysis}{\underline{{online}}}.
+We aim to assess the following: (a) How does BRSL compare against other safe RL methods (RTS \cite{conf:modelBasedReachRL}, SAILR \cite{wagener2021safe}, and SECAS \cite{dalal2018safe})? (b) How conservative is BRSL? (c) Can BRSL run in real time?

 \textbf{Setup.} We use TD3 \cite{conf:TD3} as our RL agent, after determining empirically that it outperforms SAC \cite{conf:SAC} and DDPG \cite{conf:DDPG}.
-We initialize the policy with random weights.
-Since the agent outputs continuous actions, to aid the exploration process, we inject zero-mean Gaussian noise with a variance of $0.5$ that is dampened by a factor of $0.99995$ per time step.
-Note that this strategy does not affect safety since our safety layer adjusts the output of the RL agent.
+We randomly initialize the policy.
+Since the agent outputs continuous actions, to aid the exploration process, we inject zero-mean Gaussian noise with a variance of $0.5$ that is dampened each time step.
+Note that this does not affect safety since our safety layer adjusts the output of the RL agent.

 For each robot, to perform reachability analysis with Algorithm \ref{alg:LipReachability}, we collect $500$ time steps of noisy state/input data (as per \eqref{eq:data}) offline in an empty environment while applying random control inputs.
 We found this quantity of data sufficient to ensure safety empirically; we leave a formal analysis of the minimum amount of data for future work.